cwerner1/Tiny-Tiny-RSS/FAQ.md

 In short, you may and will see articles with date older than the cutoff for purging.
 Here’s why:

-1\.
-Starred articles are not purged.\
+1. Starred articles are not purged.
-2. Purging is done based on article import date internal to tt-rss which could be different from the date specified in the original feed (e.g. article has date 01-01-1970, but it was imported today).\
+2. Purging is done based on article import date internal to tt-rss which could be different from the date specified in the original feed (e.g. article has date 01-01-1970, but it was imported today).
 3. When tt-rss sees articles still exist in the feed it bumps the import date because otherwise the articles will get purged and reimported periodically causing annoyingly reappearing duplicates.
-This is mostly relevant for rarely updated feeds.\
+This is mostly relevant for rarely updated feeds.
 4. Purging is performed when the feed is updated hence disabled updates = no purging.